At some point in the life of your business, it’s bound to happen.

 If you want to know how to get started with preventing embezzlement, here are some simple steps to take right now:

 ● Invest in good hiring practices.
-Before you bring someone onto your team, make sure you run thorough background checks.
+Before you bring someone onto your team, run thorough background checks.
 Another idea is to look into pre-employment assessments that help predict a person’s attitudes and values.

 ● Get to know your team.
 Be present in your employees’ lives.
 Be aware of what is happening – including the good, the bad, and the ugly.
 Offer support when things get tough.
 Be ready to celebrate when things are going well.

 ● Strengthen your system.
-Ensure you have strong standard operating procedures that include careful checks and balances of your financial transactions.
-Build in methods of checking accuracy and spotting discrepancies before they become a problem.
+Ensure you have robust standard operating procedures that include careful checks and balances of your financial transactions.
+Build in methods of checking accuracy and spotting discrepancies before they become problematic.

 ● Clearly define each employee’s role and responsibilities.
-Offer each new worker an employee handbook that includes a job description and duties.
-Make sure your employees know your expectations about money handling, checks, and other financial matters before a problem occurs.
+Offer each new worker an employee handbook with a job description and duties.
+Ensure your employees know your expectations about money handling, checks, and other financial matters before a problem occurs.

 ● Inspect what you expect.
 Provide routine quality and accuracy checks with your employees.
-Communicate clearly your expectations and hold them accountable.
+Communicate your expectations and hold them accountable.
 Make sure each person is following through with what is supposed to happen.
-If someone isn’t meeting the standard, make it clear that his or her behavior and performance needs to change.
+If someone isn’t meeting the standard, clarify that their behavior and performance must change.

 ● Communicate with each other.
 Create a system where employees can easily communicate up and down the company hierarchy.
 Establish a system that lets them speak up if they see something that doesn’t seem right.
 These methods are best when workers can anonymously report fraud or other problems they might encounter.

 Want to find out more about keeping your business protected against employee theft?
 I offer free one-hour consultation calls.
-Contact me today by filling out my online form and I can help you get started.
+Please contact me today by filling out my online form, and I can help you get started.

 A special shout-out to my friend, colleague, and loss prevention expert, Bob Serenson.
 Bob’s contribution to this article was significant.
 His leadership and expertise prevented millions of dollars in losses in our former business.
-If you need a loss prevention expert, contact Bob.
+RIP Bob!